wilsonmar/wilsonmar.github.io/_posts/2016-10-29-iot-raspberry-install.md

    Example:

    <pre>8636ab9fdd8f58a8ec7dde33b83747696d31711d17ef68267dbbcd6cfb968c24</pre>

+   PROTIP: A 256-bit hash (divided by 4 bits each) should have 64 characters.

 0. PROTIP: Save the .zip file to permanent DVD media so you don't have to download again, then delete the file on your laptop (to make room for other stuff on your hard drive):